abhishekraj007/TodoBuckets/README.md

 ### About Project:

 It's a simple todo app that has bucket system.
 Bucket is here like projects, first you create a bucket and then you add tasks/todo to this bucket.
 You can add/edit/delete both bucket and todos/tasks.
-For database currently I'm using localStorage.
+For database currently I'm using `localStorage`.

+`Tech Stack`: React, Reedux, Bootstrap.

 ### Hosted Link:

 Open [https://abhishekraj007.github.io/TodoBuckets](https://abhishekraj007.github.io/TodoBuckets)

-## Run project locally
+### Run project locally

 In the project directory, you can run: